-- 9. The nurse should be aware that during the childbearing experience an African-American woman is most likely to: - a.
+- 9. The nurse should be aware that during the childbearing experience an African-American woman will most likely: - a.
 Seek prenatal care early in her pregnancy. - b.
 Avoid self-treatment of pregnancy-related discomfort. - c.
 Request liver in the postpartum period to prevent anemia. - d.
 Arrive at the hospital in advanced labor.

 African-American women often arrive at the hospital in far-advanced labor.
 These women may view pregnancy as a state of wellness, which is often the reason for delay in seeking prenatal care.
-African-American women practice many self-treatment options for various discomforts of pregnancy, and they may request liver in the postpartum period, but this is based on a belief that the liver has a high blood content.
+African-American women practice many self-treatment options for various discomforts of pregnancy and they may request liver in the postpartum period, but this is based on a belief that the liver has a high blood content.

-OBJ: Nursing Process: Assessment MSC: Client Needs: Health Promotion and Maintenance
+OBJ: Client Needs: Health Promotion and Maintenance